Boss (2011 film): Plot

 Nanda tries to kill Raj, but Raj subdues him and reveals that he already suspected Sona as she told a fake story and was waiting for the caller to arrive.
 A fight ensues where Raj subdues the henchman and kills Nanda.
-The next day, Sethuram Iyer arrives at Ram's office to arrest him where Sethuram Iyer reveals that Ram is actually a business freak, who actually killed 6 businessman to rise in business and was the one who actually killed Sub-Inspector Mallayya, when he humiliated him and placed the blame on Raj.
+The next day, Sethuram Iyer arrives at Ram's office to arrest him where Sethuram Iyer reveals that Ram is a business freak, who killed 6 businessmen to rise in business and was the one who killed Sub-Inspector Mallayya when he humiliated him and placed the blame on Raj.
 Raj, realizing that his brother is a killer takes the blame and is sentenced to 3 years in prison.
-Rani and Raj's mother arrive and learnt about Raj's masquerade and feel bad for Raj, taking blame for Ram's crimes.
-Sethuram Iyer confronts Raj, who has escaped from prison where he tells Sethuram Iyer about his plan to surrender to the police, in order to be with his mother and Rani.
+Rani and Raj's mother arrive and learn about Raj's masquerade and feel bad for Raj, taking the blame for Ram's crimes.
+Sethuram Iyer confronts Raj, who has escaped from prison where he tells Sethuram Iyer about his plan to surrender to the police, to be with his mother and Rani.